This is the TEC module 8 A.

 If the temperature is higher than 45 degrees Celsius, WARNING LED starts to blink but the driver is working normally.

-If the temperature is higher than 70 degrees Celsius, WARNING LED is ON and the driver will not power the Peltier module.
+If the temperature is higher than 120 degrees Celsius or lower than -120 degrees Celsius, WARNING LED is ON and the driver will not power the Peltier module.
 Also, the open collector output is grounded.